Brand Story 101: What Is It and How to Craft One for Your Brand

 With advertisements of real-life figures who shared their stories, Dutch Lady successfully incorporated its audience into its brand story, hence its high relatability.

-Like your favourite story of all time, a brand story should be as descriptive as possible.
+A brand story, like your favourite story, should be as descriptive as possible.

-Writing brand stories that draw readers in requires painting a vivid picture using descriptive language.
+Writing brand stories that draw readers in requires using vivid, descriptive language.

-A brand story should transport the reader to the world of the brand: its people, mission, and values.
-To captivate an audience, brand storytellers must be creative in their descriptions, appealing to all five senses by evoking emotions and memories with certain words.
+A brand story should transport the reader to the world of the brand—its people, mission, and values.
+To captivate an audience, storytellers must creatively evoke emotions and memories through descriptions that appeal to all five senses.

 As the saying goes—show, don’t tell.